-With only 37 seats, this is a tiny neighborhood restaurant, with a tiny menu—and one big Michelin star—that consistently delivers a huge dining experience.
-Ever since its opening in 2009, Melissa Perello’s baby has remained a top place in the city, known for an eclectic menu that might include choices as varied as squid ink linguini; or Sonoma duck breast with pumpkin seed dukkah, Japanese sweet potato, and blood orange.
-Don’t miss the applewood-smoked bacon beignets—you dip them in crème, fresh with maple and chive.
-For dessert, the lumberjack cake—apple, kumquat, Medjool dates, and maple ice cream—is a crowd pleaser, as is the interesting idea of selling the house red and white wines for the bargain price of $1 an ounce.
+With only 37 seats, this tiny neighborhood restaurant with a tiny menu consistently delivers a huge dining experience.
+Ever since it opened in 2009, Melissa Perello’s baby has remained a top place in the city.
+Its eclectic menu includes choices as varied as seared king salmon with creamed corn, English peas, black garlic, and charred shishito pepper; or Liberty duck confit with ricotta dumpling, grilled broccolini, and habañero stone fruit jam.
+Don’t miss the applewood-smoked bacon beignets—you dip them in crème fraîche with maple and chive.
+For dessert, the lumberjack cake—apple, kumquat, Medjool dates, and maple ice cream—is a crowd pleaser, as is the clever idea of selling house red and white wines for the bargain price of $1.80 an ounce.
 Make a reservation up to 60 days in advance, or walk in and sit at the bar.

 Our Rating Neighborhood The Castro Hours Daily except Mon, 5–10pm (Fri–Sat until 10:30pm).
 Transportation Bus: 22, 24, or 33.
 Any Market St. light rail or streetcar Phone 415/621-3870 Prices Main courses $18–$29 Cuisine Type Californian Web site Frances

 Map3870 17th St San Francisco

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.